Chamber Programs & Events

 Business After Hours

-Candidate & Issues Forums
+Candidate Panels & Issues Forums

 Join your fellow Chamber members for the quarterly business luncheons.
 Each has an action-packed agenda of “hot topics” and happenings.
 Spotlights of the community are featured.
 Everything is focused on informing our businesses and organizations on current activities and events.
 Contact us here for dates and times.

-Second weekend in October.
+The second weekend in October.
 This event is a festival the Chamber took over in the year 2000.
 It is run by a committee of the Chamber and is held during an economically slow-period.
 It also provides an opportunity for many businesses and organizations to generate funds by being a vendor. (i.e. boat show, food booths, political party vendors, raffles, kayak demos, cooking demonstrations, bands, sponsorships, etc.)